Demystifying SaaS Account-Based Marketing

 For example, you can use intent data to identify accounts showing strong buying signals and personalize your outreach accordingly.
 Sales tools like CRM systems, marketing automation platforms, and analytics software can help you track and measure the effectiveness of your ABM campaigns, allowing you to optimize your strategies based on data-driven insights.

 Highlight high-value accounts

 According to Adobe, 80% of a company’s revenue will originate from 20% of its leads.
 If you want to see a swift return on investment, it’s important to know which target accounts are most likely to provide a high-value payoff for the company.

 Considering the target account’s market influence, do they have the potential to thrive amongst their competitors?
 You also need to identify which accounts will provide the best opportunities for your business.
-Are they likely to repeat purchase?
-Will their potential success impact your company's awareness?
+Are they likely to stay with you and purchase additional licenses or products?
+Will their potential success impact your company's brand awareness?

 - Mine your CRM.
 Run reports to identify your biggest and most profitable customers.
 What commonalities do they share?
 Industry?
 Title?
 Other defining criteria?
-Then, use this data to build your list of new prospects.
+Then, use this data to build yourself a list of new prospects with similar attributes.

 Using customer insights to drive the foundations of your campaign planning will ensure that the results are personalized and speak directly to your best-fit accounts.
 For a campaign to be successful, it must target the potential challenges the client is facing and provide solutions that are personal to your client’s individual pain points.

 As you are gathering data on your account’s behavior, position within the market, and even their company’s demographic trends, you’ll be able to effectively predict the optimal channels for campaign success and which platforms are most likely to be receptive, whether that be via the web, social media, or email.